Sus and Sustainability: How can Retrofitting be the lucrative Option?

 My thoughts on Buro Happold’s Redefining Obsolescence: Opportunity or Challenge:

-So the real question should be: how can retrofitting or refurbishment be the lucrative option?
+So the real question should be: how can retrofitting or refurbishment become the more lucrative option?

-Some developers can be persuaded to go down the route of refurbishment if NIA can be added by new-build extensions.
-But what happens to a building that has maximised its NIA potential?
-How can you convince developers to spend money on refurbishment if they will still command the same lettable floor area?
+Some developers can be persuaded when Net Internal Area (NIA) is increased through new-build extensions.
+But what happens once a building has already maximised its NIA potential?
+How can developers be convinced to invest in refurbishment if the lettable floor area remains unchanged?

 The metrics need to change.

-But what if the parameters change?
-What if economic value and return on investment is not driven by box-ticking exercises but rather by the quality of spaces and experiences being offered and by making the market desire them?
-Developers would still make good returns on their investments, without adding an iota of NIA or conforming to all of the BCO standards.
+But what if those parameters changed?
+What if economic value and return on investment were defined not by box-ticking exercises, but by the quality of spaces, experiences, and the desirability they create?
+Developers could still achieve strong returns — without adding an inch of NIA or slavishly following every BCO standard.

-Visionary developers like Derwent London or General Projects have cracked this - achieving rent premiums through the quality of space and aura of brand, rather than through spreadsheets only.
+Visionary developers like Derwent London and General Projects have already cracked this: achieving rent premiums through the quality of space and the aura of brand, rather than spreadsheets alone.

-The onus is on architects and engineers to be creative to make this possible.
-Innovation is born out of imagination, not out of bureaucracy.
+The onus is now on architects and engineers to make this possible.
+Innovation is born out of imagination, not bureaucracy.